-Some facts supporting the use of carpet to prevent asthma and allergy symptoms:
+Some facts supporting the use of carpets to prevent asthma and allergy symptoms:

-• Several studies disapprove any correlation with the rise of allergy and asthma and the use of carpeting.
+• Several studies disapprove of any correlation between the rise of allergy and asthma and the use of carpeting.

 • Carpet may be helpful to asthma sufferers.
 An 18-nation study of 20,000 people found a statistical relationship between carpeted bedrooms and reduced asthma and allergy symptoms and improved breathing.